 Excessive sagging skin on your arms, legs, trunk, or belly after massive weight loss is frustrating.
-Washington, D.C. plastic surgeon Dr. Paul G. Ruff IV is experienced in helping both men and women who want to complete their personal transformations by removing excessive skin and tissue.
+Dr. Paul G. Ruff IV, Dr. Catherine Hannan, and Dr. Lauren Patrick are experienced in helping both men and women who want to complete their personal transformations by removing excessive skin and tissue.

 Are You a Good Candidate for a Skin Reduction Procedure?